MS in Mathematical Sciences

 Proficiency in English is expected of international students whose native language is not English.
 A minimum score of 80 on the Internet-based TOEFL is required for admission.
 Also acceptable for admission are an overall band score of 6.5 on the International English Language Testing System (IELTS), a score of 56 on the PEARSON Test of English (PTE), or a score of 110 on the Duolingo English Test.
 To be eligible for a Graduate Assistantship, a student must achieve a TOEFL score of at least 93, IELTS overall band score of at least 7, PTE score of at least 64, or Duolingo score of at least 115.
 The English proficiency requirement is met for applicants with degrees earned in English from accredited universities and colleges in the US or other English-speaking countries.

 Applicants will need to meet the minimum requirements to be considered for the program.
 Completed applications for fall semester will be reviewed beginning February 1.
-We will continue to receive applications until all positions are filled.

 All application materials from international students requiring a US visa must be received prior to April 1 (but sooner is better) in order to allow time for the necessary paperwork to be processed.
 The visa application process can often take 90 days or more to complete.